mmansion/UT_FMX_213/SYLLABUS.md

 ## Required Materials

-Your materials will largely depend on their proposed projects, however a few things are commom to the entire course.

 * Personal laptop capable of running course software / access to computer lab
 * Fusion 360 by Autodesk <sub>([see course resources](https://github.com/mmansion/UT_FMX_213/blob/master/RESOURCES.md))</sub>
 * Adobe CC: Primarily Photoshop and Illustrator